pulumi/docs/content/blog/new-kubernetes-superpowers/index.md

 ## Pulumi Spinnaker Plugin

-Many teams using Spinnaker have asked about being able to automate the delivery of their cloud infrastructure changes using Pulumi through the same great continuous delivery platform that Spinnaker offers for application deployments.
-As launch partners for the new Spinnaker Plugin model announced in June, Pulumi and Spinnaker worked closely together to deliver great support for Pulumi inside the Spinnaker continuous deployment platform.
+Many teams using Spinnaker have asked about automating the delivery of their cloud infrastructure changes using Pulumi through the same great continuous delivery platform that Spinnaker offers for application deployments.
+As launch partners for the new Spinnaker Plugin model announced in June, Pulumi and Spinnaker worked closely together to deliver complete support for Pulumi inside the Spinnaker continuous deployment platform.

-You can check out the Pulumi Spinnaker integration in this presentation from Spinnaker Live and in the [Spinnaker guide](https://www.pulumi.com/docs/guides/continuous-delivery/spinnaker/) in the Pulumi docs.
+You can check out the Pulumi Spinnaker integration in this presentation from Spinnaker Live and in the [Spinnaker guide]({{< relref “/docs/guides/continuous-delivery/spinnaker” >}}) in the Pulumi docs.

 {{< youtube G1ovF6JmGdU >}}